RohanRks23/RohanRks23/README.md

 ## 💡 Quotes I Live By
+> “Sometimes there is only 1% chance, and sometimes even that 1% is good enough.”

-> “Dedication and learning are the keys to an unstoppable journey.”
+> “Discipline, dedication and learning are the keys to a successful journey of life and career.”

 > “Stay curious.
 Keep learning.
 Always keep moving forward.”